-This course introduces the overview of post-harvest handling technology of selected commodities that emphasizes on the basic of preharvest, harvest factors and post harvest handling technology, post-harvest treatment and processing, packaging operation and appropriate equipment, post harvest pest management, quality assurance and socio-economics of post harvest.
+This course introduces the overview of post-harvest handling technology of selected commodities that emphasizes on the basic of pre-harvest, harvest factors and post harvest handling technology fresh production, post-harvest treatment and processing, packaging operation and appropriate equipment, post harvest pest management, quality assurance and preparation of fresh cuts, and socio-economics of post harvest.

-- Ability to analyze the physical properties of agricultural products in order to apply the appropriate post-harvest handling technology. - 2.
+- Ability to analyze the physical properties of agricultural products in order to apply the appropriate postharvest handling technology. - 2.
 Ability to distinguish the packaging operation and propose the appropriate equipment for handling this operation. - 3.
 Ability to differentiate the preharvest and harvest factors that affects on postharvest quality.

-- Ofelia, K.B and Elda,B.E.
-2010.
-Postharvest Technology for Southeast Asian Perishable Crop, Second Edition, Philippines. - Chakraverty, A. 2006.
-Handbook of post-harvest technology: Cereals, Fruits, Vegetables, Tea and Spice, Marcel Dekker - Wills, R.B.H, Mc Glasson and Graham, 2007.
+- 1. Ofelia,K.B and Elda,B.E.
+(2010).
+Postharvest Technology for Southeast Asian Perishable Crop, Second Edition, Philippines. - Chakraverty,A. (2006).
+Handbook of post-harvest technology: Cereals, Fruits, Vegetables, Tea and Spice, Marcel Dekker - Wills, R.B.H, Mc Glasson and Graham, (2007).
 Post Harvest and Introduction to the Physiology and Handling of Fruit, Vegetable and Ornamentals, University of New Jersey Word Press - Kays, S.J.
-1998.
+(1998).
 Postharvest Physiology of Perishable Plant Products, CBC pub.
 New Delhi. - 5.
-Knee, M., 2002.
+Knee,M. 2002.
 Fruit quality and Its Biological Basis.
 Sheffield Academic Press.
 UK.